copton/c-base/README.markdown

 You can use this language if you want to generate C code with the MPS language workbench.

 # Discrepancies
 The ISO/IEC 9899:1999 standard is implemented in large parts.
 There are some discrepancies, though, which we introduced in order to keep the MPS model simple.
+In the following, if a feature is "not supported" this means that you can not generate C code which uses this feature.
+In general, all features which are not supported are not

+## Section 5.2.1.1 / Trigraphs
+Trigraph sequences are not supported.

 ## Section 6.4.4 / Zero
 For simplicity, the zero constant is a concept on it's own.
 The standard defines, that 0 is an octal constant, though.

 ## Section 6.4.4.1 / Hexadecimal Constants
-For simplicity, only the hexadecimal prefix `0x` is supported.
-This means, you can not generate C code which contains hexadecimal numbers prefixed with `0X`.
+The hexadecimal prefix `0X` is not supported (but `0x` is).

 ## Section 6.4.4.2 / Floating Constants
-For simplicity, only the exponent prefix `e` is supported.
-This means, you can not generate C code which contains a (decimal or hexadecimal) floating point constant with an exponent prefixed with `E`, like in `1.2E3`.
+The exponent prefix `E` is not supported (but `e` is).

 ## Section 6.4.4.2 / Hexadecimal Floating Constants
-For simplicity, only the hexadecimal prefix `0x` is supported.
-This means, you can not generate C code which contains a hexadecimal floating point constant prefixed with `0X`.
+The hexadecimal prefix `0X` is not supported (but `0x` is).

+## Section 6.4.6 / Digraphs
+Digraphs are not supported.

 ## Section 6.7.2.2 / Enumerator List
-The standard allows a trailing comma at the end of an enumerator list.
-Our implementation does not allow this.
+A trailing comma at the end of an enumerator list is not supported.

 ## Section 6.7.8 / Initializer List
-The standard allows a trailing comma at the end of an initializer list.
-Our implementation does not allow this.
+A trailing comma at the end of an initializer list is not supported.

 ## Section 6.7.5 / Array Declaration
-The standard allows the `static` keyword inside the square brackets of an array declaration to come before or after the type qualifier list.
-In our implementation the `static` keyword always comes before the type qualifier list.
+The `static` keyword after a qualifier list inside the square brackets of an array declaration is not supported (it's only supported before a qualifier list).

 ## Section 6.7.5 / Function Declaration
-As the standard points out in section 6.11.6

-> The use of function declarators with empty parentheses (not prototype-format
-> parameter type declarators) is an obsolescent feature.
+Function declarators with empty parantheses (not prototype-format parameter type declarators) are not supported.
+(See 6.11.6)

-Thus, in our implementation, we do not support this feature.

 ## Section 6.7.5 / Function Definition
-As the standart points out in section 6.11.7

-> The use of function deﬁnitions with separate parameter identiﬁer and
-> declaration lists (not prototype-format parameter type and identiﬁer
+Function deﬁnitions with separate parameter identiﬁer and declaration lists (not prototype-format parameter type and identiﬁer declarators) are not supported.
+(See 6.11.7)
-> declarators) is an obsolescent feature.

-Thus, in our implementation, we do not support this feature.
+# Implementation Defined Properties
+Most implementation defined properties play no role in this implementation, because there is no compile and no execution time.
+Instead, theses properties are finally inherited from the tool chain which is used to process the generated files.
+Some properties, though, are already restricted by this implementation.

+## 5.2.1 / Source Character Set
+The source character set of this implementation equals ...